The Parable Of The Rich Man And Lazarus (a powerful lesson you need to hear)

 But this is where things change.
 Lazarus is carried off to the bosom of Abraham.
 And the rich man wakes up in Hades.

-Lazarus is now living in luxury by Abraham’s side (some translations say Abraham’s bosom).
+Lazarus is now living in luxury by Abraham’s side.
 Separated by a great gulf the rich man is living in torment.
-Gone are all his earthly possessions, he has nothing.
-Ironically he’s still called the rich man.
+Gone are all his earthly possessions; he has nothing, although ironically he’s still referred to as the rich man.

 The rich man asks for mercy, but not mercy to be saved from his current circumstances.
 Rather he asks for Lazarus to be sent to Hades so that he can dip the end of his finger in water and cool his tongue.

 That might seem like a rather strange request, but his intent is crystal clear.
 The rich man wants Lazarus to once again be in a place of servitude of him.
 In other words, he still thinks he’s more important, and he wants to be the top dog.
-He hasn’t changed one bit.
+He hasn’t changed one bit; even in his judgment and torment, he refuses to repent.
 (Luke 16:25-31)

 The Hell He Chose

 What’s clear in this passage is that the rich man chose this.
-In Luke 16:25-26 Father Abraham responds to the rich man with the title “son” or “child” (greek word: teknon).
-This title is tender and expressed compassion for his misery.
+In Luke 16:25-26 Father Abraham responds to the rich man with the title “son” or “child” (Greek word: teknon).
+This title is tender and expresses compassion for his misery.

-He chose the hell he lived in, and he refused to leave.
+He chose hell and he refuses to leave.
 The great chasm was self-imposed.

-While a jab for some, there is hope in this story for many as well.
+While this story is a warning to some, there is also hope as well.
 Many listening were the oppressed, the poor, the sick, the taken advantage of.
-For them, this story is one of hope.
-That one day their pain, the bad things that have marked their life, will end and they will find the life they truly desire with God.
-An eternal life in the father’s house that will not end.
+For them, this story is one of great hope.
+One day their pain, the bad things that have marked their life, will end and they will find the life they truly desire with God.
+An eternal life in the Father’s house that will not end.
+And that promise rings true for us today as well.

 This parable is designed to force us, the readers, to reflect on how we treat Lazarus-like people.
 The rich man remains nameless so that we can place ourselves in his shoes.
-Let’s be honest with ourselves, we probably see a little of him in our lives, don’t we?
+And each of us should ask ourselves: “Am I like him?”

-He clearly knew Lazarus, he asked for him by name.
-He knew he was in need, but he refused to even give him the scraps from his table.
+The rich man knew Lazarus was in need, but he refused to even give him the scraps from his table.
 Lazarus was forced to gather only what fell.
 The rich man saw the need and ignored it.
 He had no compassion.
 Even in death he still saw Lazarus as beneath him.

-This story asks the question, is that you?
-Do you treat people like that?
-Do you have the resources but refuse to give them?
-Is your heart hardened towards those in need?
+Ask yourself: Do I treat people like that?
+Do I have the resources to help others but refuse to give it to them?
+Is my heart hardened towards those in need?

-This parable shows us that we get what we ultimately want; we get what our lives were truly about.
-We can either reign in torment, be a god in our own hell.
-Or we can be a servant of the Lord Jesus and be in paradise with Him.
+This parable shows us that we get what we ultimately want; we get what our lives are truly about.
+We can either reign in torment, or we can be a servant of the Lord Jesus and be in paradise with him.
 It’s up to us.

 Jeffery Curtis Poor